jakir-ruet/docker-containerization-master/README.md

 |   2   | `docker login`          | We can access using credential |
 |   3   | `docker logout`         | We can logout                  |

-#### Dockerfile

-- **FROM node:20**
-  this instruction specifies the parent image (with tag) from which we are willing to building.
-- **WORKDIR /app**
-  this instruction is define current working directory for subsequent instructions in the Dockerfile. when it executed, then all subsequent instruction will be executed.
-- **COPY package.json .**
-  this instruction allow copy the files/folders from host machine into the docker container.
-- **RUN npm install**
-  this instruction start the installation command of the application.
-- **COPY . .
-[COPY <Source> <Destination>]**
-  this instruction allow copy the files/folders from host machine into the docker container.
-- **EXPOSE 3000**
-  this instruction will be expose the port for public user of the application.
-- **CMD ["node", "app.mjs"]**
-  this instruction finally run the application.

 #### Essential command of images

 |  SL   | Command                                          | Explanation                                                 |